A Lepton-specific Universal Seesaw Model with Left-Right Symmetry: Phenomenological Implications

 In addition, if the charged Higgs are heavier than the heavy neutrinos, then they would dominantly decay into them and the corresponding charged lepton.
 This can lead to significantly different search signal for the charged Higgs when compared to conventional ones.
 Thus even when the charged Higgs is heavier than the top quark, a presence of a light Majorana neutrino completely overwhelms the $t \,b$ decay option.
 The charged Higgs production would be via the photon exchange mostly:

 where again $i=1,2,3$ while $j=i+3$.
 The heavy neutrino would decay via the off-shell charged Higgs in the 3-body decay channel $\nu_j \to \ell^{\pm} j j'$.
 This quite clearly gives a multi-lepton signature for the charged Higgs mediated by lepton-number violating interactions which again has very little or no SM background and can be a very unique signal of the model.
+For example in the case of {\bf BP1} there is a 4-lepton channel contribution coming from the pair production of charged Higgs

+Here again this is a very interesting signal channel in the form of three same-sign electrons which has negligible SM background.
+This would prove to be an interesting signal \cite{Huitu:2017vye} to look for charged Higgs search in this model.

 Another unique signal of this model which differentiates it from other LR models involves the $W_R$ decay channels.
 Fig.~\ref{fig:wrbr} gives a plot of the various $W_R$ decay branching ratios in this model.
-In general LR models an important decay channel for $W_R$ boson is a $t,b$ final state but that channel is almost absent in this case owing to the extremely small branching ratio as can be seen in Fig. \ref{fig:wrbr}.
-In fact once the heavy $T$ fermion channel opens up, a significant branching is into this $T,b$.
-Thus the model opens a possibility of some interesting signal topologies which are quite non-standard and can give surprisingly different and unique signals from production of heavy Majorana neutrino as well as charged Higgs boson at the LHC.
+In general LR models an important decay channel for $W_R$ boson is a $(t\,\bar{b})$ final state but that channel is almost absent in this case owing to the extremely small branching ratio as can be seen in Fig. \ref{fig:wrbr}.
+In fact once the heavy $T$ fermion channel opens up, a significant branching is into this $(T\,\bar{b})$.
+Thus the model opens a possibility of some very interesting signal topologies which are quite non-standard and can give surprisingly different and unique signals from production of heavy Majorana neutrino as well as charged Higgs boson at the LHC.